JimDuggan/SDMR/README.md

 * Chapter 2 has an implemention of the customer model in R
 * Chapter 3 presents models of (1) S-Shaped growth, (2) [Solow's](http://piketty.pse.ens.fr/files/Solow1956.pdf) Economic model and (3) a model of overshoot and collapse.
 * Chapter 4 introduces a  Vensim model for a health systems example, where the model is divided into three distinct sectors
-* Chapter 5 contains the following models
+* Chapter 5 contains the SIR model and a vectorised diffusion model.
 * Chapter 6 shows how RUnit can be used to test system dynamics models
-* Chapter 7
+* Chapter 7 illustrates how statistical screening can be used to analyse system dynamics models

 ---